wowica/xogmios/README.md

 The value for the `url` option should be set to the address of your Ogmios instance.

+If you don't have access to an Ogmios endpoint, you can use https://demeter.run/ and start one for free.

+**Note**: Xogmios only accepts `ws` or `wss` schemes.
+In order to connect to the Demeter Ogmios endpoint, you might need to replace the `https` scheme with `wss` on the URI that is displayed on the Demeter console.

 See section below for examples of client modules.

 ## Examples